Island Finance Website

 Features

-Based on the user needs identified during the empathizing phase, I decided to focus on a few key features to enhance customer's experience.
+Based on the user needs identified during the empathizing phase, we decided to focus on a few key features to enhance customer's experience.

 Loan Calculator